DougRogers/Tinta/README.md

   Some crashes are able to be reported.
 When that happens, a dialog box will pop up asking you to upload the crash data.
 Please do so.
 It will help identifying issues.

 Feature Requests:
-  While feature requests are welcome, currently, stability has a higher priority.
+  While feature requests are welcome, currently, stability is the highest priority.
 Feature request will be reviewed after full release, version 1.00, but please create an "issue" for a feature request.

 Untested areas:
   Randomly unplugging USB drives when they are being accessed has not been thoughly tested.
 This may cause issues.